lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 In this chapter we will use MD5 format to load animated models.
 MD5 format was create by ID Software, the creators of Doom, and it’s basically a text based file format which is well understood.
 Another approach would be to use the [Collada](https://en.wikipedia.org/wiki/COLLADA) format, which is a public standard supported by many tools.
 Collada is an XML based format but as a downside it’s very complex (The specification for the 1.5 version has more than 500 pages).
 So, we will stick which a much more simple format, MD5, that will allow us to focus in the concepts of the skeletal animation and to create a working sample.

-You can also export some models from Blnder to MD5 format via specific addons that you can find on the Internet ([http://www.katsbits.com/tools/#md5]())
+You can also export some models from Blender to MD5 format via specific addons that you can find on the Internet ([http://www.katsbits.com/tools/#md5]())

 In this chapter I’ve consulted many different sources, but I  have found two that provide a very good explanation about how t create an animated model using MD5 files.
 Theses sources can be consulted at:
 * [http://www.3dgep.com/gpu-skinning-of-md5-models-in-opengl-and-cg/](http://www.3dgep.com/gpu-skinning-of-md5-models-in-opengl-and-cg/)